 IssueTrackingLiteComplete.fxmlin the File Name text field and click Save.
 Keep the JavaFX Scene Builder window for this file open so that you can use it to compare with the version of the layout you are about to create.

 In the Projects window of the IDE, right-click the node for the IssueTrackingLite.fxml file and select Delete so that you can use the same file name for the FXML layout you will build.
 On the Confirm Object Deletion dialog box, click Yes.

 Use JavaFX Scene Builder Open Command

-Open the completed sample FXML file directly from the JavaFX Scene Builder window.
+Open the completed sample FXML file directly from a standalone JavaFX Scene Builder window.

-From the Menu bar, choose File and then Open.
+From the Menu bar, select File and then Open.

 From the Open FXML dialog box, go to the folder in which you extracted the